I Finally Found Someone: Critical reception

-Larry Flick from Billboard viewed "I Finally Found Someone" as "a lovely ballad that is rife with all of the delicious melodrama that one would expect from the legendary singer."
+Larry Flick from Billboard magazine viewed "I Finally Found Someone" as "a lovely ballad that is rife with all of the delicious melodrama that one would expect from the legendary singer."
 He added, "Dueting with Adams seems odd at first, given the raspy texture of his voice next to her smooth tones.
 But it all makes sense as the song builds to its climax.
 His rockish drawl ultimately anchors the track and keeps it friendly to youth-driven pop formats.
 Still, it's the beauty of Barbra's incomparable style that is the soul of this fine, fine recording."
 Jay Bobbin from Boca Raton News described it as a "big music hit".
 Jeff Simon from The Buffalo News said Streisand is "fascinating" on the song.
 Moviefone deemed it as a "generic power ballad", and described Adams as " similarly overwrought".
 A reviewer from Music Week rated it three out of five, stating that "Streisand is in fine voice for this duet", adding that it is "guaranteed to soar high in the post-Christmas chart."
 Star Tribunes reviewer thought it was "stagily romantic", in which Adams is "full of purring sweet talk but doesn't really throw any sparks".
 The Mirror said the song is one of the few pieces that redeem the score to The Mirror has Two Faces."
 The Virginian Pilot deemed it "devoted".
 Arion Berger from The Washington Post wrote the Adams "speak-sings his way through" the song while Streisand is unrestrained.